flanksource/canary-checker/docs/check-types/s3-bucket.md

 ## <img src='https://raw.githubusercontent.com/flanksource/flanksource-ui/main/src/icons/s3Bucket.svg' style='height: 32px'/> S3Bucket

-This check will
+The S3Bucket Check:

-- search objects matching the provided object path pattern
+* Searches objects matching the provided object path pattern.
-- check that latest object is no older than provided MaxAge value in seconds
+* Checks that the latest object is no older than provided `MaxAge` value in seconds
-- check that latest object size is not smaller than provided MinSize value in bytes.
+* Checks that the latest object size is not smaller than provided `MinSize` value in bytes.

 ??? example
      ```yaml